In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 8- Successfully route edited.

-9- Choose Subnet Associations and then choose Edit Subnet associations.
+9- Choose Subnet Associations and then choose Edit Subnet Associations.

 10- Select your subnet (VPC1-Subnet) and then click Save.